storacha/ipni/README.md

 // an advertisement with multiple providers.
 It's the first in the chain, so `previous: null` const advert = new Advertisement([bits, http, graf], entries, context, previous: null)

-// encode to IPLD form per schema and sign Advertisement and ExtendedProvder const encoded = await advert.encodeAndSign()
+// encode to IPLD form per schema and sign Advertisement and ExtendedProvider const encoded = await advert.encodeAndSign()

 t.like(encoded, {